Aryansh-S/USACO/algo_by_div/README.md

 ## Description

-Up-to-date, original, and comprehensive implementations of algorithms and data structures for each USACO division (bronze to gold, as well as some important ones for platinum) based on classifications from the [Unofficial USACO Syllabus](https://www.overleaf.com/read/fktckfprxyxn).
+Up-to-date, original, and comprehensive implementations of algorithms and data structures for each USACO division from bronze to gold based on classifications from the [Unofficial USACO Syllabus](https://www.overleaf.com/read/fktckfprxyxn).
 Currently a WIP.

 Study these thoroughly to do well!
 Don't just memorize the implementation -- seek to understand why it works.
 The intuition behind why could be useful for problems where these implementations can't be applied directly.